Admissions

 Secondary Pathway Program

 For students who did not seek or did not achieve admission to this program at the time of University admission, Franklin Pierce University offers a secondary path to program admission.
-Students meeting the following criteria at the end of their Junior year of study at Franklin Pierce University will be recommended for the combined program.
+Students meeting the following criteria at the end of their junior year of study at Franklin Pierce University will be recommended for the combined program.

 - Biology or Health Science major